 Hallucinogen’s effects can quickly lead to a high degree of tolerance to certain drugs, meaning repeated drug use requires increasingly larger doses to produce the same high or similar side effects.
 The use of dissociative drugs can also produce tolerance to other drugs in the same class.
 However, hallucinogens can only produce tolerance to drugs that act directly on the same receptors in the brain.
 Even so, these drugs are not safe nor healthy.

 Hallucinogen’s long-term effects are most commonly hallucinogen persisting perception disorder (HPPD) – also referred to as flashbacks – and persistent psychosis.

 HPPD causes a person to relive the visual aspects of an experience caused by hallucinogens.
 These relived experiences are also referred to as flashbacks.
 Common symptoms include:

 The hallucinations caused by HPPD are purely visual, but they can be annoying and even terrifying.
 Research on the duration of these symptoms is scarce.

 Often called “split-brain,” persistent psychosis comes in many forms, the most common of them being schizophrenia.
 Symptoms of persistent psychosis include:

 Flashbacks, “bad trips,” and other long-term effects of dissociative drugs and hallucinogens can occur within a few days, months, or years.
 These symptoms are often mistaken for other disorders like a stroke or brain tumor.
 HPPD and persistent psychosis are seen more often in people who have a history of mental illness but are not limited to these individuals.

-Hallucinogen abuse often opens the door to harder drugs that can produce severe addictions and physical complications.
+A dependence on hallucinogen’s effects often opens the door to harder drugs that can produce severe addictions and physical complications.
 If you or someone you know is battling drug or alcohol addiction, help is just a phone call away.
-Call our inpatient rehab in Delaware now at 888-280-4763 for more information.
+Call our inpatient Delaware rehab center now at 888-280-4763 for more information.